asreview/asreview/docs/source/simulation_study_results.rst

 Furthermore, model performance was visualized by plotting recall curves.
 Plotting recall as a function of the proportion of screened publications offers insight in model performance throughout the entire screening process (Cormack and Grossman 2014; Yu, Kraft, and Menzies 2018).
+The x-axis represents the proportion of screened publications, the y-axis represents the proportion of relevant publications found.
 The curves give information in two directions.
-On the one hand, they display the proportion of publications that need to be screened (1-WSS) to achieve a certain level of recall, on the other hand, they present how many relevant publications are identified after screening a certain proportion of all publications (RRF).
+On the one hand, they display the proportion of relevant publications found for any point during the screening process (on the x-axis), RRF.
+On the other hand, they present the proportion of publications that need to be screened to achieve a certain level of recall (on the y-axis), 1-WSS.
+The quicker the curve reaches towards the top of the y-axis, the better the performance.

 For every simulation, the RRF​@10 and WSS​@95, are reported as means over 15 trials.
 To indicate the spread of performance within simulations, the